-This Agreement shall enter into force thirty (30) days after the date of the later note of an exchange of written notifications, certifying the completion by each Party of the legal procedures necessary for the entry into force of this Agreement.
+This Agreement shall enter into force thirty (30) days after the date of the later note of an exchange of written notifications, certifying the completion of the necessary legal procedures of each Party.

 Amendments

 - 1. This Agreement may be amended by agreement in writing by the Parties and such amendments shall enter into force on such date or dates as may be agreed between the Parties. - 2.
 For greater certainty, any subsequent amendments to the preamble, Chapter 12 (Financial Services) and Chapter 14 (Electronic Commerce) of the Korea-Singapore Free Trade Agreement shall be made in accordance with Article 22.4 (Amendments) of the Korea-Singapore Free Trade Agreement.